History of Randwick Petersham Cricket

-Sporting its new colours of green, gold and white, a combination of the colours of both founding clubs, Randwick Petersham first took the field as a NSW Premier Club on 29 September 2001 at Petersham Oval in a 1st Grade match against University of New South Wales.
+Sporting its new colours of green, gold and white, a combination of the colours of both founding clubs, Randwick Petersham first took the field as a grade club on 29 September 2001 at Petersham Oval in a 1st Grade match against University of New South Wales.
 Petersham Oval and Coogee Oval would thereafter rotate through each season as the club’s 1st Grade ground.

-In 2007-08, just its seventh season, Randwick Petersham proved the value of the merger by taking out the Sydney Grade Cricket Club Championship title after finishing no further back than seventh in five of its first six years.
+In 2007-08, its seventh season, Randwick Petersham proved the value of the merger by taking out the NSW Premier Cricket Club Championship after finishing no further back than seventh in five of its first six years.
 In 2010-11, the club confirmed its position as one of Sydney’s top clubs by again taking out the Club Championship.
 In its 22 years, the club has finished in the top 10 on 13 occasions and 10 times in the top seven.

-In its short history the Club has shown itself to be one of Sydney’s most consistent performers winning 15 premierships including most recently the Belvidere Cup in 1st Grade as well as in 2nd Grade, 3rd Grade, 4th Grade (three times), 5th Grade (three times), the under 21 years Poidevin-Gray and the Metropolitan Cup.
+Randwick Petersham has shown itself to be one of Sydney’s most consistent performers winning competition premierships in 1st Grade, 2nd Grade, 3rd Grade, 4th Grade (three times), 5th Grade (three times), the under 21 years Poidevin-Gray and the Metropolitan Cup.
 It has also been three times runner–up in the 1st Grade Belvidere Cup competition.
-The 1st Grade team has also won the Limited Overs competition in 2011-12 and 2020-21 and the Twenty20 Cup competition three times each.
+The 1st Grade team has also won the Limited Overs competition and the Twenty20 Cup competition three times each.
 In the three years from 2020, the team won the Belvidere Cup, the Limited Overs Cup and the Twenty20 Cup.
-It has contested the 1st Grade finals series eight times in its 20 years history.
+It has contested the 1st Grade finals series 10 times in its 22 years history.

 Greg “Prince” Hartshorne is one of the Club’s most successful seasons with 3 consecutive premierships in 4th Grade, 3rd Grade and 2nd Grade between 2002-03 and 2004-05.